r-dube/pickingflowers/quintel.md

 This agreement prevented Huawei from using any disclosed technology for its own benefit or to Quintel's disadvantage.
 The NDA enabled Quintel to have technical discussions with Huawei while protecting its intellectual property (at least in principle).

-Subsequently, Quintel made a detailed presentation of its technology to Huawei.
+Subsequently, Quintel made a presentation of its technology to Huawei.
 After the presentation, several Huawei engineers requested additional detail from Quintel on its technology.
 Quintel answered these technical questions \[2\], assuming that it was protected by the NDA.

 Zhengxiang Ma, a Huawei employee, coordinated the engagement between Huawei and Quintel.
 As the technical exchange progressed, Ma repeatedly urged Quintel to be patient in its dealings with Huawei \[3\].

-Ultimately, the technical decisions did not lead to a business arrangement, and Quintel disengaged with Huawei.
+Ultimately, the technical decisions did not lead to a business arrangement, and Quintel disengaged from Huawei.

 ## Filing a patent using Quintel's ideas
 On October 30, 2009, while the discussions with Quintel were ongoing, Ma filed a provisional patent using ideas from Quintel's presentation and the subsequent technical exchange with Huawei's engineers.